TIBBER999/FPU16_multiplier/README.md

 # FPGA 測試流程和結果

 I will test the correctness of the system by connecting the FPGA to a host computer with a serial communication port.
 The FPGA will have a bistream of the DUT and a ZYNQ processing system downloaded to it, and I will be running a c program on it that allow an user to input two operands and display the result of the multiplication on the terminal.
-The system works correctly and fluently except that it doesn't have input checking so if the user inputs anything other than a float, it will go into an endless loop/
+The system works correctly and fluently except that it doesn't have input checking so if the user inputs anything other than a float, it will go into an endless loop.
+The stability of the board raises question as the same code can be built and work and it will not work the next time.

 # Vivado TCl